EZMED Primary Care

 • Nausea or vomiting

-• Skin turning dark, purple, or developing an open sore
+• Skin that becomes dark, purple, or develops an open sore

-These symptoms may indicate a serious reaction, infection, or another medical condition requiring prompt treatment.
+These symptoms may indicate an allergic reaction, infection, or another medical condition requiring prompt treatment.

 Spider Bite or Skin Infection?

-Many people believe they have a spider bite when they actually have a skin infection, such as cellulitis or an abscess.
+One of the most common reasons patients visit urgent care is because they believe they have a spider bite when they actually have a bacterial skin infection.

 Signs of a skin infection include: